31/51 cm Maksutov-system Molėtai Astronomical Observatory telescope.

 About the Europlanet 2024 Research Infrastructure (RI)

-The Europlanet 2024 Research Infrastructure (RI) provides free access to the world’s largest collection of planetary simulation and analysis facilities, data services and tools, a ground-based observational network and programme of community support activities.
+The Europlanet 2024 Research Infrastructure (RI) provided free access to the world’s largest collection of planetary simulation and analysis facilities, data services and tools, a ground-based observational network and programme of community support activities.

-Europlanet 2024 RI provides:
+Europlanet 2024 RI provided:

 • Transnational Access to 24 laboratories in Europe and seven field sites, as well as additional facilities in South Korea and China.